halilergul1/nlp-reco/README.md

 - **Potential Bias in Recommendations:**
   - If some cities have a large number of hotels with similar topics (like Antalya), recommendations may become biased toward those locations.

----

-## **4. Decision on A/B Testing**

-### **4.1 Should We Proceed with an A/B Test?**

-- **Recommendation:** Definetely yes, but only after adjusting for city-based bias.
-Recommendation modeling paradigm by itself requires an A/B test to validate its effectiveness.
-  - If users prefer, or if product team/owners/stakeholders prefer, geographically relevant recommendations, then I beleive filtering by city should be implemented before testing.
-  - If cross-city recommendations are acceptable, an A/B test can be conducted as-is to measure user engagement.

-- **Potential Key Metrics for A/B Test:**
-  - Click-through rate (CTR) on recommended hotels.
-  - Conversion rate (bookings from recommendations).

-- **Test Design:**
-  - **Control Group:** Existing recommendation system (or random hotel suggestions).
-  - **Treatment Group:** NLP-powered recommendations with similarity-based ranking.
-  - **Success Criteria:** If the treatment group has a statistically significant increase in CTR and conversions, the new system should be adopted.